How Foods are Chosen

 Soups & Stocks

-Canned broth or stock without additives.
+GMO-free canned broth or stock without additives.
 Add 1-2 teaspoons gelatin to these canned broths.

 Most canned and all dehydrated soups, which are loaded with MSG; stock sold in high-temperature aseptic boxes; bouillon cubes.
+Soups and stocks that are not GMO-free.

 Organic chips cooked in pastured lard, coconut oil or palm oil; organic popcorn home-popped in pastured lard, coconut oil or palm oil.